TinDang97/Hunt-the-Wumpus/README.md

 # Hunt-the-Wumpus
-Using AI that can play Hunt the Wumpus.
-Which call Agent.
+Using AI that can play Hunt the Wumpus, which call Agent.

 The AI is using rules below:
 - When Agent has gold.
 Agent go back the START square.